ASEM000/kernex/README.md

 print(sum_all(x))
 >>> [ 6 13 22]
 ```
-`lax.scan` is used to update the array and the window sum is calculated sequentailly.
+`lax.scan` is used to update the array and the window sum is calculated sequentially.

 <img src="assets/kscan_sum.png" width=500px align="center">
 </td>